Random Abstract Cell Complexes: Empirical Evaluation

-First, we compare our approximations to estimate the occurence probability $\est \rho_c$.
-We evaluate this by first sampling a single graph from an ER model, then sampling multiple spanning trees, and calculating the $\rho$s for all cycles induced by the spanning trees.
+First, we compare our approximations of the occurence probability $\est \rho_c$ on different configurations of \erdosrenyi.
+Given a graph, we sample multiple spanning trees and calculate the occurence probability $\rho$ and our approximation $\appr \rho_c$ for every cycle $c$ induced by the spanning trees.
+Then, we repeat the procedure on other synthetic and real-world graphs to investigate the broader applicability of our approach to cycle sampling.

-\Cref{fig:estimation_both} shows that, given a sufficiently large number of nodes $n$ and connection probability $p$, both approximations of $\rho$ are very accurate.
-However, as \cref{fig:estimation_inacc_both} shows, that for graphs that are relatively sparse the accuracy drops.
+\Cref{fig:estimation_both} (a) shows that, given a sufficiently large number of nodes $n$ and connection probability $p$, our approximation of $\rho$ is very accurate.
+We can verify this by comparing to a simple baseline: \Cref{fig:prob_mean_per_len} shows predictions that are only based on the length of the cycle; which is considerably less accurate.

+However, as \cref{fig:estimation_both} (b) shows, for graphs that are relatively sparse, the accuracy drops.
 This is likely a result of graphs with smaller edge probabilities behaving more differently from the expected graph: Our approximation assumes a relatively densely and evenly connected graph.
-Sparse configurations of ER are more likely to deviate from this expectation than dense configurations: The degree distribution is less uniform and a path is more likely to `cut off' parts of the graph due to the lower connectivity.
+Sparse configurations of ER are more likely to deviate from this expectation than dense configurations: The degree distribution is less uniform and a (partial) path is more likely to `cut off' parts of the graph due to the lower connectivity.

-On graphs that are not densely and evenly connected, our approximation still utilizes the degree of nodes on the induced cycles, providing some accuracy.
-A comparison with \cref{fig:prob_mean_per_len} shows that, on both sparse and dense graphs, our approximation is much more accurate than assigning each cycle the average probability of all cycles with the same length.
+For graphs that are not sampled from the \erdosrenyi{} model, the accuracy strongly depends on the structure.
+If the graph is globally and relatively evenly connected, the approximation is still accurate.
+We verified this with a number of synthetic examples in \cref{fig:appr_synth} (a)--(e), where our approximation is fairly accurate on most graphs.